Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 22. **Allow Running From Any Battle** allows you to run from any battle, even if the battle would normally not allow this.

+23. **Simulate AMW - Mario Zero Hitbox - Paper Mode** allows you to simulate doing the `Arbitrary Memory Write` glitch, specifically for getting the result of Mario's hitbox being set to 0 upon leaving `Paper Mode`.

+24. **Simulate AMW - Mario Zero Hitbox - Room Transition** allows you to simulate doing the `Arbitrary Memory Write` glitch, specifically for getting the result of Mario's hitbox being set to 0 upon going through a room transition.

+25. **Simulate AMW - Mario Walk On Air** allows you to simulate doing the `Arbitrary Memory Write` glitch, specifically for getting the result of Mario being able to walk on air upon walking off a non-sloped ledge.

-23. **Bobbery Early** clears some values, which allows you to perform Bobbery Early more than once on a save file without the need to reload.
+26. **Bobbery Early** clears some values, which allows you to perform Bobbery Early more than once on a save file without the need to reload.

-24. **Disable Certain Sounds** allows you to disable certain sounds in the game.
+27. **Disable Certain Sounds** allows you to disable certain sounds in the game.
 The current options for this are as follows:
     * **Disable Pause Menu/Z Menu Sounds** disables the sound effects that play when the pause menu and the Z menu are opened/closed.

     * **Background Music** disables the current background music, and prevents new background music from playing.

     * **Environment Sounds** disables any environment sounds, and prevents new environment sounds from playing.

-25. **Force NPC Item Drop** forces any defeared enemy to drop a specified item.
+28. **Force NPC Item Drop** forces any defeared enemy to drop a specified item.
 The item can be changed at will.

-26. **Resolve Fades** allows you to resolve any fades that are currently active and linger on-screen.
+29. **Resolve Fades** allows you to resolve any fades that are currently active and linger on-screen.
 Some examples of these are the Mario heads after each chapter, and when the screen pans to black when transitioning to a new screen.

-27. **Lock Flags** allows you to lock specific variables/flags.
+30. **Lock Flags** allows you to lock specific variables/flags.
 The **LSW**s and **LSWF**s are local variables/flags that change depending on the area that you're in.
 As such, the cheat will only allow you to lock the flags for one specific area at a time.
 However, you can lock the **LSW** variables for one area, and then lock the **LSWF** flags for a different area.
 The **Set New Area** options allow you to set the current area as the area to store the local flags for.
     * It is important to note that each **Lock** option allocates memory, so they shouldn't be left on when not in use.

-28. **Manage Flags** allows you to manually change a lot of the important flags in the game.
+31. **Manage Flags** allows you to manually change a lot of the important flags in the game.

-29. **Clear Area Flags** allows you to clear most of the flags for a specified area.
+32. **Clear Area Flags** allows you to clear most of the flags for a specified area.
 A confirmation message is displayed when trying to do so, to prevent accidently clearing flags.
 The flags will be cleared on the next screen transition.

 ### Stats
 This menu allows you to modify Mario's stats, all of your partner's stats, whether or not partners are enabled or not, whether a partner is out or not, and whether or not a follower is out or not.